 While this sounds promising in principle, we’re not in the clear yet.

 The team working on Google Chrome and the Privacy Sandbox is intentionally kept very separate from the Google Ads team.
 They don’t directly talk to advertisers or publishers, so they represent a huge company’s perspective and don’t necessarily understand how smaller companies or the rest of the ecosystem operates.

 We’re not just waiting to adopt what Chrome decides with the Privacy Sandbox.
-We’re actively engaging with them on creating standards to help independent publishers.
+We’re actively engaging with them to create standards to help independent publishers.

-We’re not content to leave solutions in the hands of other industry groups — we’re also pursuing a path that keeps much more control in YOUR hands.
+We’re not content to leave solutions in the hands of other industry groups — we’re also pursuing another path that keeps much more control in YOUR hands.

 In a world without third-party cookies, email addresses can form the basis for a unique and privacy-conscious identifier that advertisers can use to target users.

 When a user types an email address into a website using this type of identity solution, the system hashes their email address, using an algorithm that converts it into a unique identifier.

 The identifier can’t be reverse-engineered back into an email address — the ID is now a completely anonymous way to associate a user who types an email address on one site to a user who types the same email address on another site.

 If the hashed email addresses match, the system knows it’s the same user.

 For example, if a user buys a pair of shoes on ExampleShoeStore.com, they input their email address as part of the purchase experience.